If Punjab govt recommends, Centre ready to get Moosewala's death probed by NIA: BJP's Sirsa | Politics

 - India

 Replying to another question, he expressed concern over the 'deteriorating' law and order situation in the state.
-Meanwhile, many other political leaders from various parties met Moosewala's family and expressed their condolences.
+Bajwa also targeted the AAP-led state government over the handling of the case. ''Firstly, you (government) had constituted an Anti-Gangster Task Force headed by an officer of ADGP-rank and publicised it as an efficient force which would put an end to the menace of gangsters.
+However, this force proved to be a big failure as it could neither anticipate nor prevent the murder of Sidhu Moosewala. ''Secondly, this special force did not even get to know that gangsters had access to weapons like AK-47 and AN-94.
+Therefore, to expect any action from such a special force which your government has created would be asking for too much as they did not even object to the reduction of security of Moosewala and have not been able to arrest the actual culprits who are openly taking responsibility of the crime,'' the Congress leader said in his letter to the chief minister.
+He said thirdly, the singer's murder is a national loss. ''A fair and impartial investigation is needed as it would lead to investigation of perpetrators both within the borders of Punjab as well as other states and possibly even lead to investigating external threats,'' he said.
+Bajwa, who is also the Leader of Opposition, added that the responsibility of senior police officers needs to be fixed and appropriate action taken against them so as to ensure that such incidents do not happen again and people of Punjab remain safe.

+''I request you to transfer the investigation into the murder of Sidhu Moosewala to CBI or NIA so as to deliver justice to the family of Moosewala and enable the people of Punjab to remain safe..,'' he demanded.
+Meanwhile, political leaders cutting across parties met the slain singer's family and expressed their condolences.

-Senior Congress leader and former Union minister Kumari Selja, who also met the aggrieved family, termed the late singer a multi-talented artist.
+Senior Congress leader and former Union minister Kumari Selja, who met the aggrieved family, termed Moosewala a multi-talented artist.

 ''He achieved so much at a very young age with his talent and hard work.
 His brutal murder has left everyone in shock.
 His death is an irreparable loss to the music world,'' she told reporters.

-According to the autopsy report, the singer's body bore 19 bullet injury marks.
+According to the autopsy report, his body bore 19 bullet injury marks.
 PTI SUN VSD SRY

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)